BONES OF THE UPPER LIMB

 • Connections:

-• To radius and ulna at the elbow joint
+• To radius and ulna at your elbow joint

 • Features:

-• Longest and largest bone of the upper limb
+• Longest and largest bone of your upper limb

 Radius